Python3 Orchestrator

 icon: ${PYTHON_ICON}

-If the job executes successfully, its job log will be similar to the following example:
+If the job executes successfully, the job log will be similar to the following example:

 main.py DEBUG main starting...